priyanshu-sen-07/Bhagavad-Geeta-Chatbot/README.md

-# 🌺 Srimad Bhagavad Gita AI Chatbot 🌺
+# 🌺 Srimad Bhagavad Geeta AI Chatbot 🌺
 *"When the mind is at peace, the Self speaks." – Bhagavad Gita*

 ---